 #1 It’s a time-travel murder mystery

 Satoru Fujinama has a peculiar ability.
 When this 29-year-old pizza delivery guy has someone near him die, time itself reverses to a few moments prior and he has an opportunity to prevent it.
-While this has often helped him stop small accidents from happening, it takes on a whole new form when his mother begins investigating a string of murders from his childhood and winds up murdered herself soon after.
-Moments later Satoru finds himself back in the body of his 10-year-old self, warped back to 1988 where he has a chance to save not only his mother, but also the kids that fell victim to the serial killer who remains at large in his present time.
+While this has often helped him stop small accidents from happening, it takes on a whole new form when his mother begins investigating a string of murders from his childhood, only to wind up murdered herself soon after.
+Moments later, Satoru finds himself back in the body of his 10-year-old self, warped back to 1988 where he has a chance to save not only his mother, but also the kids that fell victim to the serial killer who remains at large in his present time.

 #2 It gets you interested in the characters first

-We often speak of a 3-episode rule where any anime has to get 3 episodes to impress the viewer, but more often than not I find that a single episode should be plenty.
-With a mystery anime like this, that applies even more: the story may be good, but I am not going to care much if you don’t also interest me in the characters as soon as possible.
+With a mystery anime like this, first impressions count for a lot; the story may be good, but I am not going to care much if you don’t also interest me in the characters as soon as possible.
 It’s what separates the likes of Steins;Gate and Higurashi from Vatican Miracle Examiners and Switch.

 #3 The heavy-hitting subject

 Speaking of Kayo, another element that makes ERASED so engrossing is the subject matter.
 A murderer that specifically targets young kids is already quite dark, yet even before that Kayo wasn’t doing too well.
-She was bullied in class, abused at home, and she didn’t have any friends either.
-Watching some of the scenes depicting this abuse made my stomach churn and it’s possibly some of the finest director work that Tomohiko Ito (Sword Art Online, Silver Spoon, Occult Academy) has displayed so far.
+She was bullied in class, abused at home, and didn’t have any friends to speak of either.
+Seeing the full extent of what she’s going through made my stomach churn and it’s possibly some of the most harrowing directing work that Tomohiko Ito (Sword Art Online, Silver Spoon, Occult Academy) has displayed so far.

-I am approaching Satoru’s age myself and watching a little kid like that all bruised up or being shouted at by adults, that was honestly hard to bear.
+I am approaching Satoru’s age myself, so watching a little kid like Kayo all bruised up or being shouted at by adults, that was honestly hard to bear.
 On the flipside, her hardships and stoic nature make it all the more powerful when her life begins to improve due to Satoru and his buddies befriending and including her, when you actually get to see her smile or even laugh from time to time.